-Fact check: Does putting mustard oil into nose kill coronavirus
+Fact check: Does putting mustard oil into the nose kill coronavirus

 New Delhi, May 20: There is a message that has been circulating on social media that applying mustard oil to one's nostrils can kill the virus in a person's stomach.